wechaty/docusaurus/docusaurus/docs/howto/friendship.md

 ## Send Request - define how to send a friend request

-Trying to expand the network can help you extend the employment opportunities and professional resources.
-If you have questions like "How can I friend someone on IM platform?" then you need this section to send friend requests.
+When you send the request, you try to make new friend connection.
+This section elaborates on how to send friend requests.`Friendship.search(<id>)` helps you search the contact, if found we get "Sending friend request..." as a response else "Friendship.search: not found" as a response.

 <Tabs
   groupId="programming-languages"